zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 - **About SGLang update weights**

+【这里得全部改了】

 **We meet some issue when trying to revise this function.
 To fix this, we must choose one of two paths:**

-    1. **Initialize the weight update group on the SGLang server** so that it supports distributed updates (and then continue using /update_weights_from_distributed).
-This means modifying the server's initialization (in ModelRunner) to call its init_weights_update_group function.
+1. **Initialize the weight update group on the SGLang server** so that it supports distributed updates (and then continue using `/update_weights_from_distributed`).
+This means modifying the server's initialization (in `ModelRunner`) to call its `init_weights_update_group` function.

 2. **Add a checkpointing mechanism in the training loop and use the disk-based update endpoint** `/update_weights_from_disk` (which doesn't require a weight update group).
 For this, update GRPOConfig to include a checkpoint_path and ensure that a checkpoint is written before calling the update.

-In our current workflow we load the model directly from Hugging Face – which means we never had a "checkpoint" per se.
+In our current workflow we load the model directly from Hugging Face – which means we never had a "checkpoint".
 To use the SGLang `/update_weights_from_disk` endpoint (our "second choice"), we need to supply a checkpoint file.
 One straightforward solution is to add a new field (say, checkpoint_path) to our `GRPOConfig` and then, before training starts, save the current model weights to that location.
 Then, when `_update_sglang_weights()` is called, it will have a valid file from which the SGLang server can reload the weights.

 ```python
 def _update_sglang_weights(self):